Mayne Yard construction update - April and May 2026

-In October and November 2023, works will continue in the Mayne Yard stabling facility including earthworks, track modifications, removal of redundant structures, installation of foundations and new masts for overhead electrical wires.
+In April and May 2026, works will continue at the Mayne Yard stabling facility, including earthworks, track modifications and removal of redundant structures within the rail corridor.

 Details of work